[COVID-19 Update from Scouts Victoria - March 24, 2021]

 - Halls can open for indoor Scouting and hall hires subject to density limits and physical distancing

-- Scout halls can be used for sleepovers, limited to 30 people INCLUDING Leaders
+- Scout halls can be used for sleepovers, currently with a 100 person limit.
+Refer to the FAQs for Halls.

 - Campsites can open for use by multiple School Camps at the same time in line with government guidelines

-- Face masks do not need to be worn indoors or outdoors unless it is required by government directions, such as public transport, carpooling, shopping centres or where physical distancing cannot be achieved for an extended period
+Face masks do not need to be worn indoors or outdoors unless physical distancing cannot be achieved for an extended period or you are in a high risk location.
+Refer to further information on Face Masks in the FAQs.

 * Limits for youth program activities only apply to participants and spectators/parents.
 Those required to run the activity, such as Leaders, adult helpers, trainers, rostered parents, carers, etc are not included in the limits.